echogarden-project/echogarden/docs/CLI.md

 ## Speech-to-text

-**Task**: given an audio recording containing speech, find a textual transcription that best matches it.
+**Task**: Given an audio recording containing speech, find a textual transcription that best matches it.

 This would transcribe the audio file `speech.mp3`, and then play the audio, along with the recognized text, in the terminal:
 ```bash